tareqshawwasoft/tareqshawwasoft/README.md

 - 👋 Hi, I’m @tareqshawwasoft
-- 👀 I’m interested in developing applications using Java/Kotlin
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning PHP, Laravel.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on backend projects
 - 📫 How to reach me at tareqsoftwork@gmail.com

 <!---